-The 2015 Australian Infrastructure Audit found that, in the absence of demand management and suitable investment, the total cost of urban congestion in Australia could increase from $13.7 billion in 2011 to $53.3 billion (2011 prices) in 2031.
+The 2019 Australian Infrastructure Audit found that the cost of road congestion and public transport crowding in Australia could increase from $19 billion in 2016 to $39.6 billion in 2031 without continued infrastructure investment.
 Although its root causes vary, it is a widespread problem across multiple corridors in Australian cities.

 Addressing this problem through a program approach would enable the consistent use of data to maximise the productivity of smaller investments and enable a consistent definition of service levels across jurisdictions.